PYTHON

 Learn More About Python Lists

-Lists can store other lists, allowing for multi-dimensional arrays.
-Such nested lists are useful in applications like games for grid representations or in scientific computing for matrices.
+Lists can store other lists, allowing for multi-dimensional arrays (or nested lists).
+Such lists of lists in Python are useful for grid representations in games or matrices in scientific computing.

 matrix = [